Hoodoo (spirituality): Commonly used items

 Conjure can be made using many things or nothing at all.
 There are certain items commonly used in Hoodoo if needed.
 "Fast Luck" and "Red Fast Luck" are herbal scrubs that bring luck into stores or a person's life.
 "Essence of Van Van" and "Fast Scrubbing Essence" are mixtures of one to thirteen oils containing herbs such as cinnamon, wintergreen, and lavender.
 Colors are also important in Hoodoo to conjure different results the person is looking for.
 For example, "Red, for victory.
 Pink, for love (some say for drawing success).
 Green, to drive off (some say for success), Blue, for success and protection (for causing death also), Yellow, for money, Brown, for drawing money and people."
 Brick powder is commonly used in Hoodoo to remove and protect from evil by placing red brick dust at the entrance of a home.

 Divination

 William Wells Brown wrote in his autobiography that he spoke with an enslaved fortune-teller named Frank to learn if his escape from slavery on the Underground Railroad would be successful.

 Divination in Hoodoo originated from African practices.
-In West-Central Africa, divination was (and is) used to determine what an individual or a community should know that is important for survival and spiritual balance.
+In West-Central Africa, divination was, and still is, used to determine what an individual or a community should know that is important for survival and spiritual balance.
 In Africa and American Hoodoo, people turn to divination, seeking guidance from an elder or a skilled diviner about major changes in their lives.
 Conjure doctors diagnose illnesses and determine treatments using divination.
 This practice was brought to the United States during the transatlantic slave trade and was later influenced by other divination systems.
 There are several forms of divination traditionally used in Hoodoo.